 What Should I Do After a Pedestrian Accident?

-If you are involved in a pedestrian accident in Indianapolis and sustain injuries, you can take measures to safeguard your rights under the law to recover compensation.
+If you are involved in a pedestrian accident in Indianapolis and sustain injuries, you can seek compensation and take measures to safeguard your rights under the law to recover compensation.
 You should do the following after a pedestrian accident.

 Seek Medical Assistance Immediately

 The injuries sustained in pedestrian accidents are usually severe.
 To ensure that victims recover adequate damages, it is important to seek medical attention immediately after an accident.
-Seeking medical attention immediately allows the doctor to attest to the severity of the injuries and their likely cause.
+Seeking medical attention immediately allows the doctor to attest to the severity of personal injury cases, the injuries, and their likely cause.
 Furthermore, medical records can be important pieces of evidence in a lawsuit or compensation claim.

 Document Your Injuries